ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 1. build your application for your device
 1. install the application on your device
 1. squash your committed changes, merge your branch, and push to Ionic Pro
-1. test the Ionic Pro deploy feature
+1. try the Ionic Pro deploy feature

 ## Creating a Feature Branch